komaba461/C2022FALL/README.md

-# NJNU C Programming Language Course (Fall 2022)
+# NJNU C Language Programming Course (Fall 2022)

 ## Course Description
-C is a procedural programming language.
-It was initially developed by Dennis Ritchie as a system programming language to write operating system.
-The main features of C language include low-level access to memory, simple set of keywords, and clean style, these features make C language suitable for system programming like operating system or compiler development.
-This course is suitable for undergraduate students who major in CS.
+**Course aim** is: training students to grasp the method of structured programming and modular program design method, can use C language to analysis problem, design function, programming.
+Students should know:
+1. Basic concepts of programming: data types, statement, function, storage structure, etc;
+2. Structured programming method;
+3. Modular program design method;
+4. Classic algorithms based on linear structure.

+C is process-oriented programming language which has profound influence, is also the main way of learning to the object-oriented programming.
+The main contents are as follows:
+1. Sequence structure program based on the I/O and operation of numerical variables.
+2. Branch, loop structure of program based on the numerical variables.
+3. Structured programming based on one/two dimensional array.
+4. Modular program design based on numerical variables.
+5. Modularized program design based on array.
+6. Programming based on custom types.
+7. Programming based on pointer and link list.

+This course (Course Code: 100809192204) is suitable for undergraduate students who major in CS.
 No prior knowledge of C progamming is assumed.

 ## Instructor
 Yanhui Gu (Office Hour: 明理楼317, Tuesdays 2-4pm, or by appointment.)<br />